Rule 4123-6-43 | Payment for transcutaneous electrical nerve stimulators and neuromuscular electrical stimulators.

 (3) Records of delivery of supplies to injured workers and of the delivery or return of TENS units; and

-(4) The TENS provider's current, valid, license or certificate of registration from the Ohio respiratory care board to sell or rent home medical equipment.
+(4) The TENS provider's current, valid, license or certificate of registration from the state of Ohio board of pharmacy to sell or rent home medical equipment.

 Upon request, the provider shall supply copies of the record information to the requester at no cost.
 Failure to provide the requested records may result in denial or adjustment of bills related to these records.